Case Study – How the Neo Spectroradiometer Drastically Improves Filter Quality

 Highly accurate interference filters, such as used in the Admesy Prometheus colorimeter series, are produced by applying alternating thin-film layers of oxide materials onto a transparent wafer substrate.
 These alternating thin-film layers have high and low refractive indices.
 A cleverly designed software algorithm puts the Fresnel equations to practice and will calculate an optimal receipt for these layers.
 The algorithm optimizes the receipt to realize the target filter characteristics defined by the user.

 The deposition of the correct thickness of each layer is essential to achieve a high accuracy of the final filter.
 With CEC’s IBS coating system the layers are applied in atomic layers.
 This process takes several hours and needs to be controlled constantly.
 Here the aforementioned broad-band optical monitoring system comes into play.

 At the beginning a baseline measurement is carried out without any thin-film layers applied.
 Then, during the growth of the thin layers, the change in transmission needs to be determined continuously.
 These measurements serve a double function.

 First the thickness of the current layer built- up is calculated.
 This is possible, because the transmission is a material related constant.
 In that way the process is monitored.
 Nonetheless the actual layer thickness can vary slightly from the calculated target thickness.
-This is due to slight, but unavoidable, inhomogeneities in the layer material, which have an effect on the material constants.
+This is due to slight, but unavoidable, inhomogeneities in the layer material.
 As the amount and type of contamination is not known this would negatively affect the final filter performance.